 It’s the only type of LP generator you should get if you want to charge your sensitive equipment such as the TV or a laptop.

 Its total Total Harmonic Distortion stays below the recommended threshold of 3%.
-This means your electronics are in safe hands.
+That means your electronics are in safe hands.